-An object that a boat could not pass without changing course substantially, if she were sailing directly towards it and one of her hull lengths from it.
-An object that can be safely passed on only one side and an object, area or line so desig-nated by the sailing instructions are also obstructions.
+- (a) an object that a boat could not pass without changing course substantially, if she were sailing directly towards it and one of her hull lengths from it; - (b) an object that can be safely passed on only one side; or - (c) an object, area or line that is so designated in a rule.

 However, a boat racing is not an obstruction to other boats unless they are required to keep clear of her or, if rule 22 applies, avoid her.
-A vessel under way, including a boat racing, is never a continuing obstruction.